merlinymy/photoQuest/README.md

 ### Dev log:

+Todo:

+- [x] Add delete button to quest-cards in Quests Created tab in dashboard.html (this ensures deletion only if user is logged in and created the quest-cards)
+- [x] Add an add submission button to quest.html
+- [x] Implement delete quest by id (backend done, working on frontend)
+- [x] Implement submissions backend.
+(Create✅, Read✅, Update✅, Delete✅)
+- [x] Implement comments backend.
+(Create✅, Read✅, Update✅, Delete✅)

+improvements:

+- add user confirmation before and after delete, and post operations

 bugs and fixes:

 - pages/dashboard.html submission, quests should display total number, not paginated one
 - priority p3

 - pagination does not work for pages/dashboard.html submission, quests
+- priority p1